cellomonster/iOS-Discord-Classic/README.md

 # Discord Classic
-An unofficial bare-bones Discord client for iOS 5 and 6.
+A bare-bones Discord client for iOS 5 and 6.
 Not compatible with iPad.

 Report bugs, help test, get update alerts and hang out in the [Discord Server](https://discord.gg/A93uJh3)